tomaztk/SQLServer-Data-Lineage/README.md

 git clone -n https://github.com/tomaztk/SQLServer-Data-Lineage.git
 ```

+## Run the helper_fun.sql

+Run helper_fun.sql helper file, that will create a sample data tables and example procedure.

 ## Stripping comments from T-SQL Query

 1. Strip and remove all comments from your T-SQL query by using this procedure.